 It can be overwhelming to figure out what the first steps should be to explore the worlds of music, piano, or music theory.
 To guide your journey, there are resources here, on this website, and ones I recommend from elsewhere to help you get started exploring.
 And as always, I’m happy to chat or answer any questions: firstname.lastname@example.org

 There are myriad ways of hearing, experiencing, looking at, and analyzing a piece of music.
 All of these perspectives are valuable, and music theory as a field puts language to these, so we can share and connect with each other in meaningful ways.

 Amy King’s current research focuses on the relationship between text and music in art song, particularly the connections between the sound patterns of speech and music with semantic meaning and structure.
 She recently presented her paper, “Sounds of Poetry in Britten’s ‘Death, be not proud’” at Indiana University’s Graduate Music Research Symposium.

 Her other interests include the relationship between the communication of emotion and expectation in music.
 Previous published work includes an exploration of counterpoint formed from the sounds of the text in Milton’s “Il Penseroso,” which was published in Innovation: Journal of Creative and Scholarly Works in 2016.

-My degrees match: Bachelor of Arts in Piano Performance and English Literature from High Point University and Master of Music in Music Theory from Northwestern University.
+King holds a BA in Piano Performance and English Literature from High Point University and an MM in Music Theory from Northwestern University.